-Markets are getting better - maybe????
+Markets are getting better - yes, but ever so slowly!

-Have we turned the corner? - Probably, but
+Have we turned the corner? - Yes, but

 The climb back will remain muted

 Until we see economic growth of 3% or

-More for an extended period of time!!!
+More (without FED stimulus) for an extended period of time!!!